SerialDescriptor

 Structure

 • serialName uniquely identifies the descriptor (and the corresponding serializer) for non-generic types.
-For generic types, the actual type substitution is omitted from the string representation and the name identifies the family of the serializers without type substitutions.
-However, type substitution is accounted in equals and hashCode operations, meaning that descriptors of generic classes with the same name, but different type arguments, are not equal to each other. serialName is typically used to specify the type of the target class during serialization of polymorphic and sealed classes, for observability and diagnostics.
+For generic types, the actual type substitution is omitted from the string representation, and the name identifies the family of the serializers without type substitutions.
+However, type substitution is accounted for in equals and hashCode operations, meaning that descriptors of generic classes with the same name but different type arguments are not equal to each other. serialName is typically used to specify the type of the target class during serialization of polymorphic and sealed classes, for observability and diagnostics.

 • Kind defines what this descriptor represents: primitive, enum, object, collection etc.